List of Kinnikuman characters: The Ninja

-The Ninja is a ninja Choujin, employing various ninjutsu techniques such as the "Scorching Hell", where he uses fireballs as mini-suns to scorch an incapacitated opponent.
+The Ninja (ザ・ニンジャ) is a ninja Choujin, employing various ninjutsu techniques such as the "Scorching Hell", where he uses fireballs as mini-suns to scorch an incapacitated opponent.
 He fought Brocken Jr. during the Five-Story Ring within Warsman's body.
 Although he had the advantage throughout the fight, Brocken won in the end, with The Ninja impaled on Junkman's spikes.
 The Ninja turned up alive and became a member of Team Soldier during the Scramble for the Throne arc.
 He fought Satan Cross and was killed by his Triangle Dreamer, but was brought back to life along with the rest of Team Soldier by Kinnikuman's Face Flash.
 In the Perfect Origin arc, The Ninja fights and defeats Crowman, and later presents Crowman's Dark Dumbbell to Akuma Shogun.
 In the Ultimate Muscle dub, The Ninja is renamed Ninja Ned.
 The Ninja's voice actor is Masashi Hirose.

 Sunshine

-Sunshine is a large Choujin made out of sand.
+Sunshine (サンシャイン) is a large Choujin made out of sand.
 His technique "Sand Hell" allows him to break down into sand and trap opponents, and he is also able to transform into other forms, such as a top or an arch.
 He fought Geronimo during the Five Story Ring battle within Warsman's unconscious body.
 Though he nearly killed Geronimo, he was ultimately defeated by his Apache War Cry technique after his weakness was discovered to be loud noises.
 Later, in the Dream Choujin Tag arc, he and Ashuraman plot to steal the Friendship Power of the Justice Choujins using Cursed Dolls.
 They enact their plan during the Dream Tag Tournament, where they compete as the Stray Devil Choujin Combo.
 After they are defeated by Kinnikuman and Kinnikuman Great during the semi-finals they repent, but Sunshine is killed by Neptuneman.
 He returns in the Perfect Origin arc, fighting the Perfect Origin Thingman.
 He defeats Thingman by using his Disc Cutters against him, claiming his Star Dumbbell.
 He would later insert the remaining Origin's Dumbbells onto the dial at the Choujin Graveyard at Akuma Shogun's behest.
 He is based on the Sunshine 60 Building in Tokyo.
 Sunshine is voiced by Masaharu Sato.